jonasfj/node-mozillians-client/README.md

    * `retries`, max number of request retries,
    * `delayFactor`, factor by which delays between retries increase,
    * `maxDelay`, maximum delay between retries,
-   * `transientErrorCodes`, error codes for which requests are retried
+   * `transientErrorCodes`, error.codes for which requests are retried; these can be syscall errors like "ECONNRESET" or integer HTTP error codes like 503.

 ### `Mozillians#users(options)`
 Get users, given options: